Patterns and Purposes: A Cross-Journal Analysis of AI Tool Usage in Academic Writing: Introduction

 The current discussion on AI in academic writing primarily centers on ethical controversies, potential impacts, and related issues.
 However, there is still limited research on the specific purposes behind authors' use of AI in academic writing, as well as how this relates to their backgrounds and the journals in which they publish.
-This study aims to collect and analyze the 'Declaration of Generative AI and AI-assisted technologies in the writing process' from articles published across 27 Elsevier journal categories as samples.
+This study aims to collect and analyze the 'Declaration of Generative AI and AI-assisted technologies in the writing process' from selected Elsevier open-access journal sources .
 Through content analysis, association analysis, and text mining techniques, the research will explore the key components of AI usage declarations and investigate whether there are consistencies or variations in these declarations across different author teams and their backgrounds.
 The goal is to offer insights that can inform academic journal policies and broaden the discussion on the ethical and social implications of AI usage.